Babb's Beach

-Babb's Beach is a municipal public recreation area located at 435 Babbs Rd. in Suffield, Connecticut.
+Babb's Beach is a municipal public recreation area located at 435 Babbs Road in Suffield, Connecticut.
 It is the former site of what was known as Babb's Beach Amusement Park, a small amusement park that was active in the first half of the 20th century.
 At its height in the 1930s, the surviving dance hall hosted dances for up to 3,000 weekend patrons.
 The property, owned by the town since 1977, was listed on the National Register of Historic Places in 2006.

 Description and history

 Babb's Beach is located in northwestern Suffield, on the eastern shore of the Middle Pond of the Congamond Lakes, which separate Suffield from Southwick, Massachusetts.
 The property is about 7 acre in size, and has 375 ft of shoreline that is mostly beaches.
 The beach is separated from the balance of the property by a low bluff.
 The remainder of the property is an open grassy area, with the surviving buildings of the amusement park era on the northern edge.
 A split-rail fence separates the property from the road, with an opening and a short gravel drive leading to an informal parking area.

 The most significant building is a large dance hall; other surviving buildings are an arcade, a shooting gallery, and a small generator shed.
 The dance hall is a single-story wood frame structure, with a central hip-roofed element ringed on three sides by extensions for services, and with a smaller projection on the north side for the stage area.